Peder2911/coderclient/README.md

 # coderclient

-This is a POC for an information extraction tool for text documents.
+This is a POC for an information extraction tool for text documents using LLMs.
 The tool frameworks the information extraction process, with a codebook interface that makes the information extraction process as easy as possible for researchers.
+It builds on the llama.cpp project which lets you run LLM models locally.

 ## Requirements